 We had a cute visitor at the marina, and he hung out for a while.

-This is a new neighborhood for us, and when walking into town from the marina (past August First on S. Champlain St.), we stumbled on this adorable park.
+This is a new neighborhood for us, and when walking into town from the marina, we stumbled on this adorable park just past August First on S. Champlain St..
 It caught Nancy’s eye because of the gorgeous delphiniums, her favorite, and always a challenge to grow back in New Jersey.

 Bryan got home from Denver just in time to join us for a ride on Misty, as we moved her from Burlington to Mallets Bay, closer to where the boys live.
 Bryan’s buddy from home, Jordan Bush was visiting and he joined us.
-We stayed at the Moorings Marina, which is lovely.
-Their bath house is clean and updated.
-We had hoped to have some service done, but they are a small marina, with a small staff and seemed overwhelmed in general.
+We stayed at the Moorings Marina, which is lovely, with an updated and clean bath house.
+We had hoped to have some service done on Misty, but they are a small marina, with a small staff and seemed overwhelmed in general.
 Stick with Shelburne Shipyard for any service when you’re in the area.
 We did enjoy our spot at the end of the T dock, where we could enjoy swimming and kayaking around the bay.
 We also had some pretty amazing sunsets!
 Mallets Bay is much quieter than Burlington, and we enjoyed the change of pace.
 Less than a mile south from the marina on Lakeshore Drive, you’ll find an ice cream shop, a small market (Mazza’s), and across the street from Mazza’s, New York Pizza, which is good.

 We returned to the boat for the city of Colchester fireworks, which were really great.
 Even better?
 They set off the fireworks in the park across the street from the marina, so we had a front row seat on our aft deck!
 The bay was PACKED with boats!
 It is tradition in Mallets Bay for lakeside residents to have a little competitive fireworks display of their own after the town show ends.
 Nothing big (or so they say!).
 This year, someone along the lake had other ideas, and had a 45 minute fireworks show that rivaled the citys!
 At the end of the show, all of the boats in the bay sound their horns.
 Misty has a horn for a much larger boat…it’s LOUD, but it was fun to sound off along with all of the other boats on the bay.